-The Town of Wadesboro's total debt increased by \$213,675 (8%) during the past fiscal year.
-The key factors in this increase include increases in net pension obligations and net OPEB obligation, as well as borrowings on a revolving loan for sanitation equipment.
+The Town of Wadesboro's total debt increased by \$1,974,093 (65%) during the past fiscal year.
+The key factors in this increase include increases in net pension obligations and net OPEB obligation, as well as borrowings to finance construction of the new fire station and purchase of garbage equipment.
+Part of the increase in the pension obligations was due to implementation of GASB 73.

 North Carolina general statutes limit the amount of general obligation debt that a unit of government can issue to 8 percent of the total assessed value of taxable property located within that government's boundaries.
-The legal debt margin for Town of Wadesboro is \$26,810,257.
-The Town has no bonds authorized but un-issued at June 30, 2016.
+The legal debt margin for Town of Wadesboro is \$26,510,922.
+The Town has no bonds authorized but un-issued at June 30, 2017.

-Additional information regarding the Town of Wadesboro's long-term debt can be found in Note 3 beginning on page 37 of this report.
+Additional information regarding the Town of Wadesboro's long-term debt can be found in Note 3 beginning on page 38 of this report.